 The primary drawback of VMs is that, since each one is self-contained, they require more memory and storage, and make software development more complex.
 Containers were developed to help solve this issue.

 Containers – Virtualized Operating Systems for Better Agility

 Containers are an alternative approach for running virtualized operating systems, and they have become very popular in the last few years.

 Essentially, containers are built to interact with a physical server as well as its host OS, such as Linux or Windows.
 Each individual container shares this host kernel, as well as the libraries and binaries required to run the OS.

 This means that containers are incredibly “light”.
-Because the hardware resources and base OS kernel are all shared, they can be built quickly, and easily moved between server environments, making them very popular with developers.
+Hardware resources and base OS kernel are all shared.
+Consequently, moving them between server environments is quick and easy, making them very popular with developers.
 Most containers can be “spun up” in just a few minutes, and are only a few gigabytes in size.

 One of the other biggest benefits of containers is that they require much less maintenance and management.
 Since they share an OS, only the “host” OS must be patched and maintained with bug fixes and security updates.

 What Are Microservices – And How Are They Related to VMs and Containers?